grabcocque/lsmer/src/bloom/README.md

 # Bloom Filter Module

 A high-performance, configurable Bloom filter implementation for probabilistic set membership testing.

 ## Overview

 The Bloom filter is a space-efficient probabilistic data structure that tells you whether an element is definitely not in a set or possibly in a set.
 It's perfect for reducing disk I/O in LSM trees by quickly determining if a key might exist in an SSTable.

 ## Features

-- **Configurable False Positive Rate**: Set your desired false positive rate during initialization
+- **Configurable False Positive Rate**: Set your desired false positive rate
 - **Merge Operation**: Combine multiple Bloom filters efficiently
 - **Thread-Safe**: Built with async/await support
 - **Memory Efficient**: Optimized for both space and time complexity